 ‘If you’ve already booked a holiday, under Package Travel Regulations, a tour operator can increase the cost of a confirmed holiday in the event of a change in the exchange rate, but only under certain conditions.
 The holiday companies must absorb the first 2% of any increase, and if there’s a ‘significant’ change in price (considered to be more than 10%), you must be given the opportunity to cancel.

-'It’s worth noting that many travel agents, including Which?
-Recommended Providers Inntravel, Trailfinders and Ramblers Worldwide, guarantee not to apply surcharges to booked holidays.'
+‘It’s worth noting that many holiday companies, including Which?
+Recommended Providers Inntravel, Ramblers Worldwide, Riviera Travel and Trailfinders guarantee not to apply surcharges to booked holidays.’

 Will I have problems getting into any other EU countries?

-Jill Starley-Grainger, from the Which?
-Travel team, says: ‘Until the UK leaves the EU, you should be able to travel just as easily through EU borders as you can now.
-Given that it's projected to take at least two years for us to exit the EU, this shouldn't affect any holidays you currently have booked.
+Rory Boland, from the Which? travel team, says: ‘Until the UK leaves the EU, you should be able to travel just as easily through EU borders as you can now.
+Given that it will take at least two years for us to exit the EU, this shouldn’t affect any holidays you currently have booked.

 ‘It’s possible this might remain the same even after we leave the EU, but at this stage nobody knows for sure.
 We’ll keep an eye on the situation, and if anything changes, we’ll update you in Which?
 Travel magazine and online.’